Mortgage

 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-If you’ve never bought a home before, it’s smart to make a list of first-time homebuyer questions so you’re ready for this important financial milestone.
-Having the answers can help you decide if it’s the right time for you to become a homeowner.
+If you’ve never purchased a home before, it’s smart to make a list of first-time homebuyer questions so you’re ready for this important financial milestone.
+Having answers to these questions can help you decide if it’s the right time for you to become a homeowner.

 1. Am I ready to own a home?

-You’re probably ready to buy a home if you have a good credit score, money saved up for a down payment and closing costs, and make a stable income.
-However, answering this question requires more than just a knowledge of mortgages, down payments and credit scores.
+You may be ready to buy a home if you have a good credit score, money saved up for a down payment and closing costs and make a stable income.
+However, answering this question requires more than just a knowledge of home loan types, down payments and credit scores.
 Home repairs and maintenance become your responsibility as a homeowner.
 Are you ready to get that leaky roof fixed, unclog that kitchen sink or replace that broken dishwasher?

 The 43% DTI ratio rule may be a good measure of the lender’s definition of affordability, but may not match your monthly budget needs.
 When you’re preapproved for a mortgage, lenders don’t consider: